raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 regard to inactivity timeouts and session termination, not as previously prescribed in the earlier specification for DNS over TCP {{!RFC7766}}.

+Because the Keepalive TLV can't fail (that is, can't return an RCODE other than NOERROR), it is an ideal candidate for use in establishing a DSO session.
+Any other option that can only succeed MAY also be used to establish a DSO session.
-Note that for clients that implement only the DSO-TYPEs defined in this base specification, sending a Keepalive TLV is the only DSO request message they have available to initiate a DSO Session.
+For clients that implement only the DSO-TYPEs defined in this base specification, sending a Keepalive TLV is the only DSO request message they have available to initiate a DSO Session.
 Even for clients that do implement other future DSO-TYPEs, for simplicity